How to Travel in the City? (Updated For 2022)

-- 24-hour travel card (napijegy: 1 650 HUF) – NOT THE SAME AS THE 24-H BUDAPEST CARD!: valid on all public transport vehicles, incl.
-D14 boat service, on boat services D11, D12 and D13 only on workdays for an unlimited number of trips from 0:00 to 24:00 of the day indicated on the ticket (you decide on the starting time).
+- For an unlimited number of trips from 0:00 to 24:00 of the day indicated on the ticket (you decide on the starting time).

-- 24-hour group travel card, for max.
-5 persons – recommended also for families: 3 300 HUF,: valid on all public transport vehicles, incl.
-D14 boat service, on boat services D11, D12 and D13 only on workdays for an unlimited number of trips from 0:00 to 24:00 of the day indicated on the ticket (you decide on the starting time).
+- For an unlimited number of trips from 0:00 to 24:00 of the day indicated on the ticket (you decide on the starting time).

-- 72-hour travel card (turistajegy: 4 150 HUF) – NOT THE SAME AS THE 72-H BUDAPEST CARD!: valid on all public transport vehicles for an unlimited number of trips for 72 hours starting from the time and date you purchased it.
+- Valid on all public transport vehicles – except for the boat service- for an unlimited number of trips for 72 hours starting from the time and date you purchased it.

-- 7-day travel-card (hetijegy: 4 950 HUF): vaild on all public transport vehicles from 0:00 to 24:00 till the sixth day following purchase of the card for an unlimited number of trips.
+- Vaild on all public transport vehicles – except for the boat service- from 0:00 to 24:00 till the sixth day following purchase of the card for an unlimited number of trips.

 TIP: If you visit the Hungarian capital for 2-3 days and you stay in a city center hotel, we recommend that you use

-You have to buy your ticket/pass in advance.
+If you don’t have or don’t want to use the BudapestGO App You have to buy your tickets/pass in advance.